PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-billing-webhook-events/README.md

 ```
 A common use case is that the merchant will verify this token for each incoming webhook request to make sure that they are from the PrestaShop Webhook API.

-Please send your token to the following email: squad-offre@prestashop.com
+Please send your token to the following email address: squad-offre@prestashop.com

 </Block>